Emiliano Martínez: Personal life

+Martínez was given the names "Damián Emiliano" on his birth certificate, which caused confusion when he signed for Arsenal and everyone at the club was calling him Damián.
+"My name was actually going to be Emiliano Damian on my Argentinian ID," Martínez later explained.
+"But when my mum went to do it in the post office, I don't know where she done it, she was waiting hours and hours in the queue and when they done it they put Damian Emiliano first.
+To do it again she would have to wait two, three hours so she went 'it's ok, just do it like that, we're going to call him Emi anyway'.
+It was a bit confusing but now everyone calls me Emi.
+Damian used to be my grandad's middle name.
+My mum [originally] wanted just two names – Emiliano Martínez – but because my grandad passed away before I was born she wanted to put Damian in between the two names to have my grandad's name, nothing else."

 He is nicknamed "Dibu" (abbreviation of Dibujo, Spanish for Drawing), after an animated character in the Argentine telenovela Mi familia es un dibujo.
-Martinez was given the nickname as a young player by former goalkeeper and goalkeeper coach Miguel Angel Santoro at Club Atlético Independiente, at a time when the series was highly popular.
+Martínez was given the nickname as a young player by former goalkeeper and goalkeeper coach Miguel Ángel Santoro at Independiente, at a time when the series was highly popular.

 Martínez has been married to Amanda "Mandinha" (née Gama) since 2017.
 The couple have a son, Santi, and a daughter, Ava.

 On 22 December 2022, after winning the 2022 FIFA World Cup with the national team, Martínez was given a welcome reception at Las Toscas resort, in his native city of Mar del Plata.
 According to the local press, there was an attendance of more than 150,000 people, both locals and tourists.